 Enter the new value or press ENTER for the default Full Name : Room Number : Work Phone : Home Phone : Other :

 Lastly, the system will ask you to review the information for accuracy.
 Enter Y to continue to our next step.

 Is the information correct?
 [Y/n]

 Step 2: Grant Root Privileges

-Assigning a user root access is to grant a user the highest privilege on our system so caution is advised.
-Once out user Tom is added, he can make changes to the system as a whole, so it’s critical to allow this access only to users who need it.
-Afterward, Tom will be able to use sudo before commands that are usually designed to be used by the root user.
+Assigning root access to a user is to grant the user the highest privilege on our system so caution is advised.
+Once out user Tom is added, he can make changes to the entire system as a whole, so it's critical to only allow this access to users who need it.
+After this, Tom will be able to execute commands using the sudo option which is normally reserved for the root user.

 usermod -aG sudo tom